 Root rot is the generic name for numerous fungi that attack plant roots.
 These fungi thrive in moist conditions that occur when plants are overwatered or planted in poorly draining soil.

 While root rot causes roots to become mushy, the first signs of this disease often occur above the soil line.
-If you notice your plant is wilting or yellowing, it may be infected with root rot.
+If you notice your snake plant is drooping or yellowing, it may be infected with root rot.

 If you think your plant may have root rot, remove the root ball and inspect the roots.
 Trim off infected roots and decrease the amount you water.
 Remember to allow the top half of snake plant soil to dry out before watering again.

 Southern blight is a fungal infection caused by the pathogen Sclerotium rolfsii.
 It is more likely to develop on snake plants when the air is warm and humid.

 The first signs of this disease are small white areas containing tiny black dots.
 These areas then grow and may turn brown or gray.

 Southern blight can remain dormant in the soil or on other plants for months.
 When the right conditions emerge, it can infect your snake plant.